PsiLynx/PsiKit/docs/usage.md

             // all logic goes here
             Logger.recordOutput("OpMode/example", 2.0);

             double afterUserStart = Logger.getTimestamp()
             Logger.periodicAfterUser(
                 afterUserStart - beforeUserEnd,
                 beforeUserEnd - beforeUserStart
             );
-            //the values periodicAfterUser accepts can be used to auto log information about how long things take

         }

         @Override